bukosabino/truffle-voting-dapp/README.md

 # Preconditions

-This dapp is based on the official tutorial of Truffle Framework: http://truffleframework.com/tutorials/pet-shop

-So, I recommend you to read it before you keep on with this example.
+This dapp is based on the official tutorial of Truffle Framework: http://truffleframework.com/tutorials/pet-shop.
+So, I strongly recommend to read it before.

-You need pay attention to configure and run Ganache (for a local blockchain) and MetaMask (for a client web blockchain).
+You need to pay attention to configure and run Ganache (for a local blockchain) and MetaMask (for a client web blockchain).

 # Deployment